 Career Exploration & Job Search Tools

-Career Cruising (login information can be found on the home page of the Career Centre’s online system): Research and explore detailed information about careers and educational programs using this multimedia online resource.
+Career Cruising (login information can be found on the home page of Experience York ): Research and explore detailed information about careers and educational programs using this multimedia online resource.

 Career Cyberguide: Access career information 24/7 with this award-winning online resource designed especially for York students.
 Online video presentations and downloadable handouts combine the knowledge of career experts, employers, York alumni and students to bring you relevant career information.

 Career Exploration Guide: The most important element in finding a career that's right for you is you!
 The Career Centre's Career Exploration Guide is a new career assessment tool that contains exercises to help you identify your personal characteristics and type, interests, abilities, skills, values and curiosities.

 Career Options magazine: For expert career advice and job opportunities in partnership with the Canadian Association of Career Educators and Employers (CACEE).